top of page

 Promoting justice for people of color, people with disabilities, and individuals at the intersection of race and disability.

-The Northwestern Pritzker School of Law Center for Racial and Disability Justice (CRDJ) is a first-of-its kind center founded in Fall 2022 by Professor Jamelia Morgan.
-The Center is a Disabled Person's Organization (DPO) dedicated to the pursuit of a more equitable society by promoting the rights and voices of marginalized people, with a particular focus on the intersections of race and disability.
+The Center for Racial and Disability Justice (CRDJ) is a first-of-its kind center founded in Fall 2022 by Professor Jamelia Morgan.
+As a Disabled Person's Organization (DPO), the Center is dedicated to advancing a more equitable society by promoting the rights and voices of marginalized people, with a particular focus on the intersections of race and disability.

 What's New